rabbitboots/err_test/README.md

 A set of `pcall` wrappers that can be used to test error paths in Lua functions.

 Its main purpose is for writing test scripts that hit multiple calls to `error()` without halting execution.
-Care should be taken with functions that modify state before the error paths are hit, and also functions which don't do proper cleanup when raising an error.
+Care should be taken with functions that modify state before the error paths are hit, and also functions which don't do cleanup when raising an error.

 ## Example